adrhmdlz/adrhmdlz/README.md

 <h1>Hello There! <img src="assets/wave.gif" width=30px></img></h1>

 - 👋 Hi, I'm Adrian Ahmad Al Zidan
-- 👦 18 years old Network & Tech Enthusiast from Banten, Indonesia
+- 👦 18 years old Tech Enthusiast from Banten, Indonesia
-- 💼 Currently focusing on Network Engineering
+- 💼 Currently focusing on Web Developing
-- 💬 Feel free to talk and discuss with me about Programming or Networking
+- 💬 Feel free to talk and discuss with me about Programming
 - 😉 If you are interested in me and want to get to know me better, please check my social media below or you can check my resume <a href="https://drive.google.com/file/d/1mXc6aNbjOajxJ2bktw6UhCASmJ-iObHo/view?usp=sharing">here</a>.
 - 😎 And also don't forget to check my website <a href="https://adrhmdlz.github.io">here</a>.